cambridge-ceu/csd3/R/rstan.md

 ## 2.32.6

 This version is possible with a compatible `install.packages("StanHeaders")`.
-However, under R 4.3.3 built from gcc/6 there is still problem with GLIBCXX_3.4.26 seen from DescTools 0.99.54, so we switch to ceuadmin/R/4.3.3-gcc11 which installs smoothly.
+However, under R 4.3.3 built from gcc/6 there is still problem with GLIBCXX_3.4.29 similarly seen from DescTools 0.99.54, so we switch to ceuadmin/R/4.3.3-gcc11 which installs smoothly.